-These warming temperatures lead to a decline in air and water quality as well as a significant increase in health emergencies related to conditions like asthma, COPD, and cardiac arrest.
+These warming temperatures leads to a decline in air and water quality as well as a significant increase in health emergencies related to conditions like asthma, COPD, and cardiac arrest.
 Stresses on bodies of water increase flooding and decrease water quality.
 Stresses on public health like food supply chain disruptions threaten the well-being of urban populations.
 Stresses on low income residents and/or those who live in high-risk areas or aging infrastructure affect already marginalized populations, and increase the severity of health-related consequences.

-Richfield has shown its commitment to more sustainable actions, especially over the past few years.
+Fortunately, Richfield has shown its commitment to more sustainable actions, especially over the past few years.
 The City joined GreenStep Cities, a continuous improvement program with hundreds of action steps housed under 29 best practice categories, and is currently working to achieve Level 4 status within the program.
 More information on Richfield's GreenStep Cities progress can be found by visiting: https://greenstep.pca.state.mn.us/city-detail/12392.

-Efforts like these adds to the many common municipal practices that have long been the best environmental option.
-However, Richfield needs a plan going forward that prioritizes a larger scale climate action effort.
+Work like this adds to the many common municipal practices that have long been the best environmental option.
+Richfield needs a plan going forward that prioritizes a larger scale climate action effort.
 It is necessary to prepare our community to handle both existing and new conditions that may hinder future daily living, so we can best adapt to these unknown situations.

 This climate action work plan details actions to help achieve both short- and long-term goals for the City of Richfield's sustainability efforts.
 These actions have been influenced by policies outlined in the most recent Comprehensive Plan as well as staff and resident suggestions.
-There are many actions to undertake and Richfield will only realize the success of its full potential when everyone works together.
+There are many actions to under-take and Richfield will only realize the success of its full potential when everyone works together, both in the short and longterm.
 Together we can prepare Richfield for the future and see the benefits of our efforts now.

 This plan will be re-evaluated every year by city staff and the Sustainability Commission to ensure that the goals and actions included are meeting the city's needs.
-This annual review will also look at the progress being made and next steps including additional resources that might be needed to further achieve these actions.
+This annual review will also look at the progress being made, next steps, and other project details, including additional resources that might be needed to further achieve these actions.